milekz/fake-bind9/README.md

 # Fake-bind9

-fake-bind9 - bind9 that answer with fake IP
+fake-bind9 - bind9 that answer all queries with fake IP

 # Based on Bind-9.14.1